Flood Exposure and Asset Repricing

 Event Study Coefficients

-Point estimates, standard errors, and 95% CIs for all event study specifications (main, intensity, up/down, disclosure, insurance).
+Point estimates, standard errors, and 95% confidence intervals for each event-time coefficient across all specifications.

 Summary Statistics